Looking for a local, pick-your-own farm in Northern New Hampshire? Scroll down this page and you will see the U-Pick farms in Northern New Hampshire,

 pick potatoes.
 In season fruits and vegetables sold at store, asparagus,

-beets, carrots, cucumbers, herbs/spices, peppers, pumpkins, red raspberries,
+beets, carrots, cucumbers, herbs or spices, peppers, pumpkins, red raspberries,

 strawberries, tomatoes, large variety of greens; spinach, mesclun mix, swiss